-Data Security and Privacy is a paramount consideration but are not the only ones that need to be considered, when it comes to wearable IoT devices used for health monitoring, particularly with the collection of sensitive information related to children's health as shown in Fig. 12.
+Figure 12: Wearable IoT devices contribution to real-time health monitoring for children with the collection of sensitive information related to children's health as shown in Figure 12.
 The most discussed amongst authors is the data security and privacy of collecting data regardless of if the data is from a child or adult.
 Parents and guardians seek assurance that their child's health data is handled securely, maintaining privacy, and adhering to regulatory standards.
 Children data requires the protection classifying of Sensitive Health Data: Real-time health monitoring necessitates the continuous collection of sensitive health data from children.
 Data Security ensures that this information is protected from unauthorised access, ensuring the confidentiality and privacy of the child's health records.
-Potential developers and users need to also consider the compliance with regulations and what if their data becomes vulnerable due to data breaches [46].
+Potential developers and users need to also consider the compliance with regulations and what if their data becomes vulnerable due to data breaches [47].
 The next feature is interoperability ensures a smooth connection with other health monitoring tools, electronic health records, and healthcare provider systems, contributing to an enhanced overall health monitoring ecosystem.
-Without interoperability, the potential for a comprehensive and cohesive health monitoring experience is compromised [40,47].
+Without interoperability, the potential for a comprehensive and cohesive health monitoring experience is compromised [48];[19].
 Also, power utilisation is not just a technical consideration but a fundamental requirement for continuous real-time monitoring.
-Parents, relying on these devices for accurate and timely health information, need the assurance of sustained functionality without frequent disruptions due to battery issues [48].
-Reliable and stable connectivity is vital for transmitting real-time health data from the wearable device to monitoring platforms or healthcare providers.
+Parents, relying on these devices for accurate and timely health information, need the assurance of sustained functionality without frequent disruptions due to battery issues.
+[50] Reliable and stable connectivity is vital for transmitting real-time health data from the wearable device to monitoring platforms or healthcare providers.
 Consistent connectivity is not just a convenience; it is crucial to ensuring that parents receive timely updates on their child's health status.
 The real-time nature of health monitoring demands a robust and uninterrupted connection.
 When considering user-friendly interface, it contributes significantly to a positive overall user experience.
 It facilitates parents in interpreting and acting upon the health data provided by the device.
 The design should be intuitive and accessible, aligning with the diverse needs of both children and their caregivers.
 Lastly, the Durability of wearable devices emerges as a central concern, particularly given the active nature of children.
 The emphasis on durability is not just about longevity; it's about maintaining functionality over an extended period.
-Parents need assurance that the wearable device can endure the challenges of a child's dynamic lifestyle to ensure accurate health monitoring [49,50].
+Parents need assurance that the wearable device can endure the challenges of a child's dynamic lifestyle to ensure accurate health monitoring [51], [52].